arrenda/NoMyMe/README.md

   Once user finish the book, film or serie,he will have the chance to rate it, and it will be saved for future views.

 - Sharing & Social Network:
+  User can share his favorites to other users, on his friendlist, besides sharing it on social networks.

 - Users:

 ### Platforms/Compatibility